snipe/gh-changelog/README.md

 `$string = 'fix|resolve|closes|closed|#changelog';`

 ## Usage
-Download the gh-changelog.php file and put it in your project directory.
-(You may want to add it to `.gitignore` for housekeeping.)
+Download the `gh-changelog.php` file and put it in your project directory.
+(You may want to add it to `.gitignore` for housekeeping, and to be sure it won't get deployed to the server with the rest of your versioned code.)

 Modify the `$gh_user` and `$gh_repo` variables to match the GH user and repo you'd like to run a changelog on.